antoine-coulon/skott/README.md

 ## Graph Management

 **skott** is powered by [digraph-js](https://github.com/antoine-coulon/digraph-js), a _0 dependency_ Node.js library to make Directed Graph construction and traversal effortless.

+## Parsers

+While traversing the project, **skott** automatically loads the appropriate parser required.
+When meeting **".js, .cjs, .mjs, .jsx"** files, a specific JS parser will be used, otherwise for **".ts, .tsx"** files a specific TS parser will be used instead.

+- JavaScript: JavaScript/JSX parsing is done using [meriyah](https://github.com/meriyah/meriyah)
+- TypeScript: TypeScript/TSX parsing is done using [typescript-estree](https://github.com/typescript-eslint/typescript-eslint/tree/main/packages/typescript-estree)